wethegit/wtc-gallery-component/README.md

 - `draggable`: Boolean.
 Allows for a basic swipe/drag to advance gallery items.
 Defaults to `false`.
 - `dragThreshold`: Number.
 Minimum pixel amount for a drag action to advance the slideshow.
 Defaults to `40` pixels.
 - `pagination`: Boolean.
 Sets up a navigation list of the gallery items.
 If `paginationTarget` (below) is specified, you can pass in your own list of elements to use; otherwise a bare bones list will be set up for you.
 Defaults to `false`.
-- `paginationTarget`: HTMLElement.
-Integrates an element from your markup (an unordered list, for example) to use as navigation for the gallery items.
+- `paginationTarget`: String.
+CSS selector to integrates as navigation for the gallery items.
 Pagination items will be created from the immediate children of the given element.
 Defaults to `null`.
 - `nextBtnMarkup`: String.
 Markup to override the default "next button" content.
 - `prevBtnMarkup`: String.
 Markup to override the default "previous button" content.
 - `liveRegionText`: String.
 Markup to override the default aria-live region content.